 How could running an online campaign through Facebook be a bad idea?
-Facebook has hundred of millions of users and is one of the most popular websites in existence.
+Facebook has hundreds of millions of users and is one of the most popular websites in existence.
 Not only that, it’s free!

 Good points, but the reality is not as simple.
 Having a campaign Facebook page is a great idea, and if you are running, and any serious political campaign, no matter how small, should create a Facebook page in order to reach out to supporters and voters.

 Using Facebook as a replacement for an actual stand-alone campaign website is a mistake.
 Here’s why:

 - Facebook is closed network.
 In order for people to see you Facebook content, visitors are required to join.
 Not everyone is a member of Facebook, and some people will never become members.